-As the field of health care becomes more competitive, higher education and specialization is necessary to distinguish oneself in the job market.
-Many hospitals and health care facilities look to master’s and doctorally prepared nurses as the nurse leaders of tomorrow.
+As the field of health care becomes more competitive, higher education and specialization are necessary to distinguish oneself in the job market.
+Many hospitals and health care facilities look to master’s- and doctorally prepared nurses as the nurse leaders of tomorrow.

-“These are not just the schools with the best reputation on paper, or the cheapest rates; they are the schools that find the right balance between quality and affordability, without either being sacrificed for the other,” Valuecolleges.com said about the list.
+“These are not just the schools with the best reputations on paper or the cheapest rates; they are the schools that find the right balance between quality and affordability, without either being sacrificed for the other,” Valuecolleges.com said about the list.

 The School is specifically recognized for its corporate and medical partnerships, high-tech simulations labs, and impressive faculty.

-Additionally, three of the School's MSN Specialty Tracks were ranked on reputation -- Nursing Health Systems Administration is listed 9th, Adult-Gerontology Acute Care Nurse Practitioner 12th and Family Nurse Practitioner 14th.
+Additionally, three of the School’s MSN specialty tracks were ranked on reputation — Nursing Health Systems Administration is listed ninth, Adult-Gerontology Acute Care Nurse Practitioner 12th and Family Nurse Practitioner 14th.